USEPA/e-manifest/docs/src/Services/Manifest/validation.md

        }
        ```

-     - 5.4.6.3.
-If epaSiteId is valid, the system will search RCRAInfo by Site ID.
-If the Site ID is found the system
+     - If `epaSiteId` is valid, the system will search RCRAInfo by site ID.
+If the site ID is found the system
        will obtain the Site information from RCRAInfo and store it into the Manifest.

-     - 5.4.6.4.
-If the epaSiteId is not found, the service generates the following error:
+     - If the `epaSiteId` is not found, the service generates the following error:

        ```json
        {